mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

 * When you watch movie and cricket
  * We don't feel discomfort
  * Won't feel hungry
- * When you are deeply obsorbed you won't notice other senses feedback
+ * When you are deeply Absorbed you won't notice other senses feedback

 ## Vivekananda
  * Vivekananda was able to read entire volume of "Encyclopedia Britanica" and able to answer the questions
  * He also mentioned that with meditation (and concentration) and purity, anybody can do it.
  * He also symbolised Snake for concentration
  * Learn the power of detachment
- * Detachment should be practicsed, detach from all the other issues.
+ * Detachment should be practiced, detach from all the other issues.
  * Education is all about power of concentration.
-* Nepolean opens the drawyer of issue and close all the other drawyer, don't worry and confuse with other drawyer
+* Napoleon opens the drawyer of issue and close all the other drawyer, don't worry and confuse with other drawyer

 ## How to improve
  * Cultivate the habit of paying fullest attention to what you are doing
  * Train the mind to concentrate, by keep concentrating
-  * If we keep our mind wander, it wound wander always, it won't be good concentraion
+ * If we keep our mind wander, it wound wander always, it won't be good concentration
  * Read two books Flow and RAPT

 ## Challenges vs skills - Flow model
 * Arousel (ready to face challenge) (Highest challenge, moderate skill)
 * Anxiety (Highest challenge, lower than moderate skill)